 - Netto, which has a smaller selection of options

-- 10/11, which tend to target tourists and are overpriced.
+- 10/11, which tends to target tourists and be overpriced

 - Tip #2: Eating at an Iceland gas station is nice and affordable.
 Unlike the gas stations in the US, the gas stations in Iceland are a decent place to have a meal.
 Gas station hot dogs in Iceland are particularly yummy and affordable.
 For example, the popular Skaftafell area has limited dinner options and many people ate at the nearby Orkan gas station.

 Iceland food is expensive.
 Iceland in general is expensive because it’s hard to farm anything in their climate and they need to import a lot of farm equipment and food.

 - Tip #3: Check your campervan’s supply list for missing cooking ingredients.
 Some items that you may need to buy include salt and pepper, napkins, sponges and dish soap.

 Some Iceland campsites are very popular and/or have small kitchen facilities so you may need to wait a bit to use a stove or table.
 Out of the five nights I ate at a campsite kitchen facility, I couldn’t get a table three times, so I ate while standing.

 Arriving in Iceland

 Once you’ve arrived in Iceland and are ready to start your campervan trip, you should: